jEsuSdA/the-perfect-desktop/sound-theme/readme.md

 Find the MiscBell setting, and change it to TRUE.

+In XFCE do the same with

+	.config/xfce4/terminal/terminalrc

+	MiscBell=TRUE

+Edit
+	/etc/pulse/default.pa

+and add the following to the bottom of the file:

+	# audible bell
+	load-sample-lazy x11-bell /usr/share/sounds/pasodoble/stereo/bell.ogg
+	load-module module-x11-bell sample=x11-bell

+Restart PulseAudio

+	pulseaudio -k

+And that's all!
+You can ear a nice sound as a bell in Terminal. :D

 ### gtk3

 Another thing you may try if you don't want to go to the gnome-settings-daemon route is create